Buy Acoustic Foam - Soundproof Foam For Acoustic Treatment

 Benefits of Acoustic Foam

 GB Foam specialise in acoustic products to help improve the clarity of sound and prevent unwanted noise elsewhere in the workplace or home.

 Briefly understanding the science of sound can help you improve and reduce it with soundproofing.

 Sound is a type of energy that is produced when an object vibrates.
 This energy expels outwards causing the surrounding air and objects to vibrate until what’s left of the energy reaches our eardrums.
-Once it reaches the ear it stimulates the cells, which your brain then interprets as sound.
+Once it reaches the ear it stimulates the cells and your brain interprets this as sound.

-When recording music, for example, it is important to block out sounds from the outside such as traffic.
-Using the science above the sound waves enter the room by travelling through the outside air and hitting a window or wall causing them to vibrate on the other side.
-This results in the noise entering your recording studio and ruining your recordings.
-By utilising acoustic foam, you are helping to prevent these sound waves and vibrations from entering and also leaving the room by absorbing some of the energy.
+When recording music, for example, it is important to block out sounds from the outside.
+Sound waves enter the room by traveling through the outside air.
+They could hit a window or a wall, which will cause them to vibrate on the other side.
+Thus, the noise enters your recording studio and ruins your recordings.